-GPS real-time precise point positioning with dual-frequency observation data can be performed using various data streams for satellite orbits and clock corrections.
-Those from the SBAS and the broadcast ephemerides from the GPS satellites are not intended to be used with PPP.
+GPS real-time Precise Point Positioning with dual-frequency observation data can be performed using various data streams for satellite orbits and clock corrections.
+Those from the Satellite Based Augmentation Systems (SBAS) and the broadcast ephemerides from the GPS satellites are not intended to be used with PPP.
 Nevertheless, we could demonstrate that these orbits and clock corrections yield static positioning results of better than a few decimeters in all three coordinate components.

-Among the three operational SBAS, the best results were achieved for WAAS: the horizontal and vertical position biases for static 24-h observation data sets were

-Table 3RMS values of allepoch-by-epoch PPP coordinatesolutions in north/east/up (cm)

-Region Broadcast SBAS Precise WAAS EGNOS MSAS CNES DLR USA 55.9/122.7/134.6 13.6/25.7/30.7 3.3/6.6/8.1 3.6/7.4/8.5 Europe 70.3/128.2/150.7 35.2/68.1/100.2 - 3.4/5.8/7.0 3.7/7.0/7.3 Japan 55.2/123.6/174.1 - 36.6/74.3/112.0 3.7/7.0/9.7 4.3/7.7/10.7 smaller than 7 cm in all three components, and the standard deviations were smaller than 5 cm; the PPP results of epoch-by-epoch solutions with 2 h of continuous observations were smaller than 30 cm.
-The EGNOS and the Japanese MSAS yield positioning results with position biases of tens of centimeters and position variations larger by factors of 2-4 as compared to WAAS.
+Among the three operational SBAS, the best results were achieved for WAAS: the horizontal and vertical position biases for static 24 h observation data sets were smaller than 7 cm in all three components and the standard deviations were smaller than 5 cm; the PPP results of epoch-by-epoch solutions with 2 h of continuous observations were smaller than 30 cm.
+The EGNOS and the Japanese MSAS yield positioning results with position biases of tens of centimeters and position variations larger by factors of 2 to 4 as compared to WAAS.

-Fig. 6 RMS values of 3Dcoordinates for observation times of 10-120 min for static observation data processed in static or simulated kinematic mode

-Static 24-h PPP with GPS broadcast ephemerides produced results which mostly show biases smaller than 10 cm and standard deviations of smaller than 20 cm in all three components.
-Epoch-by-epoch PPP results with 2 h of continuous observations are at the 2-m accuracy level in all three selected regions of the world.
+Static 24 h PPP with GPS broadcast ephemerides produced results which mostly show biases smaller than 10 cm and standard deviations of smaller than 20 cm in all three components.
+Epoch-by-epoch PPP results with 2 h of continuous observations are at the 2 m accuracy level in all three selected regions of the world.

-Precise satellite orbit and clock correction from CNES and DLR are able to produce static results on the few centimeter level and epoch-by-epoch results at the 10-cm level.
-They demonstrate the state-of-the-art real-time orbits and clock corrections.
+Precise satellite orbit and clock correction from CNES and DLR are able to produce static results on the few centimeter level and epoch-by-epoch results at the 10 cm level.
+They demonstrate the state of the art real-time orbits and clock corrections.